 - The maximum groups per week in the draft Plan were derived from the survey results and public input in which respondents indicated their preferred number of groups per day for each asset.
 A weighted average calculation was applied to arrive at a single number for each asset, as the results from the survey did not indicate a clear, majority preference for any asset.
 To facilitate permit administration/issuance, this was converted into a maximum groups per week. - Across most assets, there was a fairly even split between those who wished to see commercial use on weekdays only or any day of the week, and some who indicated a preference for no commercial use.
-To account for these differences, the maximum groups per week was calculated by multiplying the overall preferred number of groups per day by the weighted average preference for days of week (5 for weekdays only, 7 for any day, etc.) - Fee Schedule: Based on comments from the Parks & Recreation Committee, the public, and permit holders, increased fees are included in the draft Use Plan. - The annual fee has been raised from \$250 to \$400, and removes the \$100 minimum fee requirement (resulting in a net increase of \$50 per permit). - o The per client fee for general use areas has been raised from \$2 to \$5 - The per client fee for special use areas including Goddard Hot Springs and Baranof Warm Springs has been raised from \$2 to \$10
+To account for these differences, the maximum groups per week was calculated by multiplying the overall preferred number of groups per day by the weighted average preference for days of week (5 for weekdays only, 7 for any day, etc.) - Fee Schedule: Based on comments from the Parks & Recreation Committee, the public, and permit holders, increased fees are included in the draft Use Plan. - Currently, CBS charges a \$250 application fee and has a \$100 minimum client fee.
+A \$100 application fee and \$300 annual fee have been proposed (resulting in a net increase of \$50 per permit). - o The per client fee for general use areas has been raised from \$2 to \$5 - The per client fee for special use areas including Goddard Hot Springs and Baranof Warm Springs has been raised from \$2 to \$10